FotoWeb can transcode and play audio and video files in your archives.

 Below the playback controls are key frames that can be used to quickly jump to a particular section of the video clip.
 Time coding is displayed for convenience.

-Video playback requires a certain amount of bandwidth to be smooth.
-We recommend having no less than a 6 Mbit connection to allow smooth playback of all types of video files.
+A certain amount of bandwidth is required for smooth video playback.
+We recommend having no less than a 6 Mbit connection.